Diagnosing Invoice-to-Paid State Constraints in a Legacy Billing System

 Retry behavior breakdown

-4. Status-Level Breakdown: State Machine Constraint
+4. Status-Level Breakdown: State Transition Constraint

 What ordered represents:

-This is not UX friction.
+This is not classic UX friction.

 5. Payment Method Layer (Interpreted Carefully)

-Billing does not store provider-level approval telemetry.
+Billing did not expose provider-level approval telemetry.

 6. Time Pattern (Lag Analysis)